markwilliams970/apigee-debug-sessions/README.md

 </pre>

 # Loading trace file into the Edge UI
+* Make note of location and name of file output by the script per usage example above
 * Login to Apigee, navigate to APIs -> API Proxies
 * Click "Offline Trace" Button
 * Navigate to the file output from your trace session and load